googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 - Preferably it should be named `caroncomb.alt` (or caron.alt), and eventually, depending on the design, `caroncomb.alt.case` for `Lcaron`.

 Please refer to the "Useful links" section below for more information.

+**Dotted circle**

+When an accented glyph requires a specific base glyph that is not present in a font, the OT Spec requires the (U+25CC) dotted circle as a valid generic base glyph to replace the missing one and display the expected mark sequence.

+Since U+25CC is often used with marks for descriptive/pedagogical purposes, Google Fonts expect all the fonts to include the Dotted circle, regardless of the script it is addressing.

+Therefore:
+- Dotted circle should be included in all fonts.
+- It should have an average glyph width.
+- It should include all the anchors used by the base glyphs present in the font so that all marks should be able to attach to it.

 ## Text Shaping process and Open Type Layout